Adamcake/Bolt/README.md

 - `cmake -S . -B build -D CMAKE_BUILD_TYPE=Release`
   - note: build types "Debug" and "Release" are supported
   - note: if you have Ninja installed, specify `-G Ninja` for much faster builds
+  - note: specify CC and CXX env variables at this stage to direct cmake to the C and C++ compilers you want it to use
 - `cmake --build build`
 - `cmake --install build --prefix build`
   - note: if a `--prefix` is not specified, Bolt will be installed to /usr/local, requiring root privileges